- July 1 - July 21

 Click to View: ALL Bold Earth community service projects

-Big.
-Alaska is the largest state in the U.S. (about half the size of the continental U.S.) Known for its ruggedness, Alaska is known as the “Last Frontier,” and renowned for its incredible natural beauty, wildlife and outdoor adventures!
+First word: BIG.
+Alaska is the largest state in the U.S. (about half the size of the continental U.S.) Known for its ruggedness, Alaska is known as the “Last Frontier,” and renowned for its incredible natural beauty, wildlife, and outdoor adventures!

 Incredible camping!
 Spending 3 weeks in Alaska can only be described as incredible.

-Fresh air, lingering sunsets, picturesque wilderness and great friends define the camping on Ultimate Alaska.
-Over 20 years, Bold Earth has scouted the most pristine campsites you could imagine!
+Fresh air, lingering sunsets, picturesque wilderness and great friends define the camping on Wild Alaska.
+For over 25 years, Bold Earth has scouted the most pristine campsites you could imagine!
 On Ultimate Alaska, you will share a tent with 2 or 3 other Bold Earth campers of your same gender.
 Bold Earth provides tents.
 Camping is an amazing way to get to know the other campers on your trip!

-Ultimate Alaska campers almost always have access to amenities (such as bathrooms) and shower every 3-4 days.
-Whether camping with 20,000 ft peaks in view or along rivers and lakes with the bountiful wildlife as our only neighbors, Ultimate Alaska enjoys the best camping, biggest views and sweetest adventures.
+Wild Alaska campers almost always have access to amenities (such as bathrooms) and shower every 3-4 days.
+Whether camping with 20,000-ft peaks in view or along rivers and lakes with the bountiful wildlife as our only neighbors, Wild Alaska enjoys the best camping, biggest views and sweetest adventures.
 Why camping?
 Because Bold Earth takes you on an adventure that feels GREAT!
-You are probably not exactly sure about camping, but what about:
+If you are not sure what to expect with camping, consider:

 • Sitting around a bonfire with a group of friends for life?